abergs/docs-playground/src/guide/errors.md

 You receive this error if you're trying to set or update the aliases of a user.

 ##### Reason
-The alias you are trying to use is already being used by a different UserId.
+The alias you are trying to use is already being used by a different userId.

 ##### Solution